A diagnosis of DIABETES is NOT the end of GREAT EATING

-I hope to share with you that a DIABETIC RECIPE does not have to be a stand in for the “good stuff” but can stand alone as something wonderful.
+I hope to share with you that a DIABETIC COMPATIBLE RECIPE does not have to be a stand in for the “good stuff” but can stand alone as something wonderful.

-enjoy, be Healthy, BE Happy, Be DECADENT
+Enjoy, be Healthy, BE Happy, Be Creative, Be DECADENT !

 Disclaimer: I do mention some brand name brand products in some articles.
 I am not paid by the companies that make or distribute these products, nor do I own any stock in any of the companies.
 I mention them because…THE PRODUCTS WORK FOR ME!

 For some the big holiday is Christmas.
 For some it is New Year’s Eve.
 For me it is Valentine’s Day.
 I created so many posts, so many recipes, so many Valentine’s Day related bits and pieces…I am pooped.
 So no new article this week.
 I am gonna take time to pack up all those red and pink decorations, put the chocolate back in the pantry and think of what I can share with you in the year post Valentine’s Day.

 ENJOY!!!
 Be happy, be healthy, BE DECADENT and love yourself –w!

 Diabetes Cooking and you: Have you lost that loving feeling?